vaeth/bookmarkdupes/README.md

 or to strip the descriptions of the selected bookmarks in case 3.
 (The latter has some side effects, see section **Known Bugs**).

+**Be aware that removing bookmarks or stripping descriptions is irreversible!**
+*It is recommended to make backups of you bookmarks first!*

-Currently, there is no working version available for android (see section **Known Bugs**).
+Currently, there is no working version of the extension available for android (see section **Known Bugs**).

 ## Important